Yohoki/Savegame-Profile-Switcher/README.md

 # Usage
 ## Launchbox
 > Launchbox Prep
+- Add "Profile.txt" file to your Savegame Folder
 - Right Click on your prefered game and click "Edit"
 - Click "Additional Apps" tab and "Add Application..."
 - Give it a name, like "Profile Swapper" to appear in the game's right click menu